• OVERVIEW •

 • SOUNDS •

-Sometimes used to open the their live sets, I Only Said – track six from Loveless – is among MBV‘s most guitar-driven songs.
-In a 1992 feature on the band (Bloody Guy), my Guitar World brethren Alan DiPerna asked Kevin Shields.
-They had this to say about the making of I Only Said:
+Sometimes used to open the group’s live sets, I Only Said – track six from Loveless – is among MBV‘s most guitar-driven songs.
+In a 1992 feature on the band (Bloody Guy), my Guitar World fellow Alan DiPerna asked Kevin Shields about the making of I Only Said.
+They had this to say:

 “Sometimes, Shields ends up reinventing the wheel as a result of his carefully cultivated artlessness in the studio.
 There’s the case of what sounds a heck of a lot like a wah-wah pedal on I Only Said…’What that actually is…is a guitar through this strange Seymour Duncan amplifier that’s got a graphic equalizer preamp.
 I just had 1kHz really overdriven through it.
 So you get this honky guitar sound that automatically gives you a wah-wah effect, especially when you use the tremolo arm.
 But what really made it sound like some kind of wah pedal was that, after recording it, I was bounced it to another track through a parametric equalizer.
 And as I was bouncing, I was chasing chords and stuff like that, twisting the EQ knob in real time…“.